upendrabhattarai/2023.11.01.CommandLineBasics/README.md

 There is so much more that you can do with the `find` command, but it goes beyond the scope of this tutorial.

+---

 ## Piping
 Piping is very powerful.
 It is a way of redirecting standard output to another destination, such as another file.
-Let's actually use the find command to find a list of files and then pipe them to a new file.
+Let's actually use the find command to find a list of files and then pipe them into a new file.

 First, we'll create 10 files: